-- Problem-solving: Websites need to be functional as well attractive, and clients’ needs in these regards might not always be easy to meet.
+- Problem-solving: Websites need to be functional as well as attractive, and clients’ needs in these regards might not always be easy to meet.
 Web developers need to figure out how to translate a client’s vision to an actual, functional website.

 - Good under pressure: Tight deadlines are common when designing or updating websites.
 Developers need to be able to handle the pressure of having work done when needed.

 Job opportunities for web developers are expected to expand by about 13% or the decade ending in 2028, according to the U.S. Bureau of Labor Statistics.
 This is more than twice the 5% rate projected for all occupations.
 Growth is attributed to the increasing popularity of e-commerce and mobile applications for multiple tasks.